-While they are not listed on ships registers, American Shorthairs came with the early settlers to the United States, bringing their various backgrounds to develop an "American" cat.
+While they are not listed on ships registers, The American Shorthair originated from the cats that came with the early settlers to the United States, combining their various backgrounds to develop an "American" cat.
 They were considered "working cats" protecting the ships' stores on long voyages.
 These early American cats were robust, hardy cats that got their living status with their hunting skills.
 Soon, they were noticed for their intelligence and their many varied colours and patterns.

-In an early cat exhibition in 1900, the shorthair cats, then known as Domestic Shorthair cats, were represented.
+In the 1980’s, these shorthair cats, then known as Domestic Shorthair cats, started to be represented in cat shows, including the first national cat show in Madison Square Garden.
 As more shorthair cat breeds were imported, dedicated cat breeders of the domestic cats started selective breeding to develop a cat of a definite type.
 While the American Shorthair is a natural breed, it is the course of selective breeding that has produced the American Shorthair we know today.

-The breed was renamed “American Shorthair” in the 1960s.
+The breed was renamed “American Shorthair” in the early 1900s.
 At the same time, more cats were exhibited not only in the United States but also in countries like the United Kingdom.
-American Curls gained full recognition from the majority of the international breed organisations, including The International Cat Association.
+The American Shorthair gained full recognition from the majority of the international breed organisations, including The International Cat Association.
 However, as of the moment, this cat breed has not been recognized by the Governing Council of the Cat Fancy (GCCF).

-Today, American Curls is still one of the most adored and most popular cat breeds in the United States.
-Should you wish to bring home an American Curl and you reside in the United Kingdom, you need to register your interest with The Pedigree Paws because there are only a few well-bred kittens available every year.
+Today, the American Shorthair is still one of the most adored and most popular cat breeds in the United States.
+Should you wish to bring home an American Shorthair and you reside in the United Kingdom, you need to register your interest with the breeders and enlist your name on their waiting list because there are only a few well-bred kittens available every year.

 American Shorthairs are naturally calm, but when the mood strikes, they can be very playful well until their golden years.
-The male American Shorthairs are laidback, while the female counterpart appears to be a lot busier.
-But both are inquisitive and wants to be part of everything that goes around with them.
-American Shorthairs thrive on being around their families without being too clingy or demanding.
+They are also very inquisitive and want to be part of everything that goes on around them.
+American Shorthairs thrive on being around their families, yet they are not too clingy or demanding.

 These playful felines love to entertain and to be entertained.
-American Shorthairs can be a little mischievous at times, and because of their cleverness, they can quickly learn how to open cabinets, cupboards and even doors to get their favourite toys or to check if their favourite treat is hidden there.
+American Shorthairs can be a little mischievous at times.
+Because of their cleverness, they can quickly learn how to open cabinets, cupboards and even doors to get their favourite toys or to check if their favourite treat is hidden there.
 They also love playing a game of fetch, and you can expect them to perch on high areas of the house.

 American Shorthairs are very trainable cats.
 They are willing to learn, and they are clever.
-This smart cat will be engaged and attentive, whether it is following commands, solving a puzzle game, or learning new tricks.
-Challenge their clever minds and keep them focused.
+Whether it is following commands, solving a puzzle game, or learning new tricks, this smart cat will be engaged and attentive.
+Therefore, be sure to challenge their clever minds and keep them focused.

 To encourage your American Shorthair, you can use their favourite toys and give them small treats and kibbles when they behave during training and play sessions.
 Consistency is the key for many cat breeds.

-These adorable cats' short coat is easy to care for and maintain.
-These gorgeous cats do shed.
-It is recommended to run a comb or brush through their coat as needed to help them refrain from swallowing excess hair.
+This adorable cat's short coat is easy to care for and maintain.
+Their coats do shed though, so it is recommended to run a comb or brush through their coat once a week or as needed to prevent them from swallowing excess hair.
 They tend to keep themselves clean and do not usually need a bath unless they get muddy or dirty.

-While your American Shorthair needs little grooming, you can still train them to be groom to keep their coats healthy and clean.
-You can start by using a very soft brush so that it won’t pull or break their delicate fur and their skin.
+While your American Shorthair needs little grooming, you can help them get familiar with being groomed from an early age.
+YStart by using a very soft brush so that it won’t pull or break their delicate fur and their skin.
 Reassure them every grooming session by giving them small rewards if they behaved well.
-Upgrade your brush into a more appropriate one for their coat needs.
+After a while, upgrade your brush into a more appropriate one for their coat needs.

-For their dental health, daily brushing is best; but, weekly brushing is already enough to help avoid tooth and gum diseases.
+For their dental health, weekly tooth brushing is enough to help avoid tooth and gum diseases.
 For their nails, trim them twice a month or when needed.
-For their eyes, wipe its corners weekly with a clean, soft, moist cloth to eliminate any dirt or discharge to keep them clean and healthy.
+For their eyes, wipe the corners weekly with a clean, soft, moist cloth to eliminate any dirt or discharge to keep them clean and healthy.
 Make sure to use a separate part of the clean cloth for each eye to prevent the spread of any infection.

-Check their ears weekly to remove any buildup to ensure it won’t develop any infection.
+Check their ears weekly to remove any buildup, preventing infection.
 You can use a clean cotton ball or soft, damp cloth and a vet-approved ear cleanser to clean their ears.
 If you smell a foul odour from their ears, immediately contact your vet for care and treatment.

-Their litter boxes must be kept clean because American Shorthairs do not like using dirty litters – or else they would do their “business” elsewhere.
-It is recommended to avoid litters that “clumped” in your cat’s litter boxes because if it is ingested even a small amount, it could result in a digestive problem due to the clumping litter swelling up in their abdomen and causes a blockage.
+Their litter boxes must be kept clean because American Shorthairs do not like using dirty litter – or else they will do their “business” somewhere else.
+It is recommended to avoid using litters that are “clumped” because if even a small amount is ingested, it could result in a digestive problem due to the clumping litter swelling up in their abdomen and causing a blockage.

-American Shorthair cat is not known to be prone to any genomic or hereditary health conditions; however, it is still best to schedule regular visits to their veterinarian.
+The American Shorthair cat is not known to be prone to any genetic or hereditary health conditions except Hypertrophic Cardiomyopathy (HCM).
+Regardless, it is still best to schedule regular visits to their veterinarian.

-Moreover, remember that they are a skilled hunter.
+Moreover, remember that they are skilled hunters.
 Pet birds and other small animals can be their prey.
 However, they may learn to leave pet birds or other small animals alone if they are introduced to them at kittenhood.
 When in doubt, separation is best.